MwTLaura/DATA-3402-Project/README.md

 * Gradient Boosting performed best overall.
 * Random Forest was a close second.
-* Logistic Regression was decent but simpler and less powerful by a snall margin.
+* Logistic Regression was decent but simpler and less powerful.

 ---